RyseSlade/php-expectations/README.md

 #### Custom Exceptions

-I case you want to change the exception thrown for specific tests.
+In case you want to change the exception thrown for specific tests.

 ```php
 \Aedon\Expect::registerCustomException('isTrue', InvalidArgumentException::class);